susistroh/time_depenent_mediator_mogensen_aalen_strohmaier/README.md

 "trans_prot" – transformed prothrombin value as described in the main text

 code_04102023.R
 As described in Section 7 we used the csl data to illustrate the estimation procedure in Section 6.
-The R file code_04102023.R includes all relevant functions and function calls.
+The R file code_04102023.R includes all relevant functions and function calls to obtain the direct, indirect and total effect when considering the current prothrombin value as mediator

 Required packages:
 library(survival)